Recursive Rules with Aggregation: A Simple Unified Semantics

-\mysec{Examples} Many small examples similar to the example in Section~\ref{sec-prob} have been discussed extensively in the literature.
+\begin{fullversion} \mysec{Additional examples and applications} Many small examples similar to the example in Section~\ref{sec-prob} have been discussed extensively in the literature.
 The most recent work~\cite{gelfond2019vicious} is most comprehensive in discussing 28 examples; we discuss their Examples 1 and 28 to show the range of difficulties they deal with, Example 15 that resorts to a subset relation, and Example 25 that spans the most discussion.
-Appendix B contains additional examples.
+We then discuss the well-known challenging company control problem~\cite{mumick1990} and two even more challenging game problems that generalize the well-known win-not-win game~\cite{LiuSto18Founded-LFCS,LiuSto20Founded-JLC}.
+In all cases, founded semantics and constraint semantics are simple and give the desired results.

 \mysubsec{Classes needing teaching assistants}